Weak containment of measure preserving group actions: The weak containment order

+The same result is true for the shift action of $\Gamma$ on any product space $(X^\Gamma, \mu^\Gamma)$, where $(X,\mu)$ is a standard probability space and $\mu$ does not concentrate on a single point.
+In \cite{H} it is shown, using also \cref{min}, that certain actions of $\Gamma$ by automorphisms on a compact metrizable abelian group (equipped with the Haar measure) are weakly equivalent to $s_\Gamma$.
+Moreover in \cite{H1} the author studies further properties of weak containment in the context of actions by automorphisms on compact metrizable groups.
+In particular it is shown in \cite{H1} that for every such action there is a unique maximal, invariant closed subgroup for which the action (with the associated Haar measure) is weakly contained in $s_\Gamma$.
+Moreover this subgroup is also characterized by an appropriate minimality property.

+In a recent preprint, Bernshteyn proves a pointwise strengthening of \cref{min} as well as a Borel version for finitely generated groups of subexponential growth.
+For the precise statement and proofs of these results, see \cite{Be1}

-We give the detailed proof for the shift action on the product space $(2^\Gamma,\mu_0^\Gamma)$ (where $\mu_0$ is the measure on the two point space that gives measure $\frac{1}{2}$ to each point), in Appendix B, \cref{appA}.
-The case of $s_\Gamma$ (and the more general cases of \cref{minrem}) can be proved with minor modifications.
+We give the detailed proof of \cref{min} for the shift action on the product space $(2^\Gamma,\mu_0^\Gamma)$ (where $\mu_0$ is the measure on the two point space that gives measure $\frac{1}{2}$ to each point) in Appendix B, \cref{appA}.
+The case of $s_\Gamma$ can be proved with minor modifications.

 Thus among the free actions there is a minimum, $s_\Gamma$, and a maximum $a_{\infty, \Gamma}$, in the sense of weak containment.
 We will see an appropriate generalization of this for non-free actions in \cref{73}, \cref{74}.